 - Remove the ground bolt screw or clip. - 2.
 Inspect all mating surfaces for tarnish, dirt, rust, etc. - 3.
 Clean as required to assure good contact. - 4.
 Reinstall bolt or screw securely. - 5.
 Inspect for "add-on" accessories which may be interfering with the ground circuit. - 6.
 If several wires are crimped into one ground eyelet terminal, check for proper crimps.
 Make sure all of the wires are clean, securely fastened and providing a good ground path.
 If multiple wires are cased in one eyelet, make sure no ground wires have excess wire insulation.

-For detailed ground distribution information, refer to "GROUND DISTRIBUTION", in EL-20 section.
+For detailed ground distribution information, refer to EL section, ("GROUND DISTRIBUTION").